aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-29-perl-weekly-challenge-088.md

 The basics of the above program are as follows:

 1. We take some input and make sure it is square
-  - Couldn't find a better way to do this, but I am all ears if any knows.
+  - Couldn't find a better way to do this, but I am all ears if anyone knows.
 Scala has a `isWhole` function on its number classes, so I basically did that check myself:

     ```
     my $side-length = @input.elems.sqrt;